nestorcarmona/nestorcarmona/README.md

 ### I'm Nestor Carmona and I ...

+* ✈️ Work at Airbus as a Aircraft Performance Engineer in the Performance in Operations team.
 * :mortar_board: Am a Master student (Engineering) in Mathematical Modeling and Artifical Intelligence at [INP-ENSEEIHT](www.enseeiht.fr) and [INSA Toulouse](www.insa-toulouse.fr) in France :blue_square: :white_large_square: :red_square: I am also an apprentice at Airbus :airplane:
 * :seedling: Learn about Deep Learning and Reinforcement Learning
 * :yum: Am interesed in learning new languages and technology